NVIDIA/DeepLearningExamples/PyTorch/SpeechSynthesis/Tacotron2/README.md

 python inference.py --tacotron2 <Tacotron2_checkpoint> --waveglow <WaveGlow_checkpoint> -o output/ --include-warmup -i phrases/phrase.txt --amp-run
 ```
 Here, `Tacotron2_checkpoint` and `WaveGlow_checkpoint` are pre-trained
-checkpoints for the respective models, and `phrases/phrase.txt` contains input phrases.
+checkpoints for the respective models, and `phrases/phrase.txt` contains input
+phrases.
 The number of text lines determines the inference batch size.
+Audio
-Audio will be saved in the output folder.
+will be saved in the output folder.
+The audio files [audio_fp16](./audio/audio_fp16.wav)
+and [audio_fp32](./audio/audio_fp32.wav) were generated using checkpoints from
+mixed precision and FP32 training, respectively.

 You can find all the available options by calling `python inference.py --help`.